manopaul/Autonomous-Vehicles/6 - Extended Kalman Filters/README.md

 The Terminal will output the results of the EKF filter computations and you will see the measurement and update values plotted on the simulator.

 7.b.
 To log the output and open it, run the program by specifying an output file name and piping it into a log file as follows.
-./ExtendedKF ../data/obj_pose-laser-radar-synthetic-input.txt ../data/output.txt > EKF.log
+./ExtendedKF ../data/obj_pose-laser-radar-synthetic-input.txt > ../data/EKF_Output.txt
 Note you will not see anything printed on the terminal window.
 Just run the simulator for your flavor of Operating System that is provided in the course When the simulator runs, select the first Project EFK/UKF Click the Start button in the simulator
-Once it completes, quit the simulator and navigate to the data directory where you will see the log file name EKF.log Open the EKF.log in any text editor
+Once it completes, quit the simulator and navigate to the "data" directory where you will see the log file name EKF.log Open the EKF_Output.txt in any text editor